 Instructions

-- First rasp the garlic and the ginger into a small bowl with half of the olive oil.
-Mix
+- Rasp the garlic, ginger and lime zest into a small bowl with half of the olive oil.
+Mix well.